GeoDaCenter/opioid-policy-scan/data_final/metadata/Homeless_Population.md

   | Point In Time Count | POINT_IN_TIME | Number of housing-insecure individuals at a shelter on the day of the count |
   | Yearly Bed Count | YEARLY_BED_COUNT |  Number of beds availible to homeless populations in group quarters availible year-round |

+### Data Limitations:
+This data represents estimates as of the ACS 2019 5-year average.

+### Comments/Notes:
+**Note on missing data:** Missing and/or unavailable data are coded as -999.